 From 2016-2020 the number of children diagnosed with anxiety and/or depression increased by nearly 30%.
 That number is even higher for victims of abuse or neglect with nearly 50% of those with depression and other behavioral disorders reporting childhood maltreatment.
 Extended virtual classes and suspension of sports and other activities have also reduced the opportunity for teachers and coaches to observe warning signs and refer kids for help.

-Amid this heightened need, state, local, and territorial governments face significant challenges to properly care for children.
+State, local, and territorial governments face significant challenges to properly care for children.

-Frustratingly, many child welfare agencies grappling with high turnover rates and low reimbursement lack a stable workforce and sufficient resources.
+Many child welfare agencies grappling with high turnover rates and low reimbursement lack a stable workforce and sufficient resources.
 Additionally, lack of appropriated treatment settings or access to resources can result in long waits and placement in out of state foster care, increasing the stress on children in need.

-To get further perspective, I spoke with Guidehouse’s State Government Health Leader Tamyra Porter.
-She discussed the recent call to action from the US Department of Health and Human Services to maximize support for children’s mental health needs.
+To get further perspective, we spoke with Guidehouse’s State Government Health Leader Tamyra Porter.
+She discussed the recent call to action from the U.S. Department of Health and Human Services to maximize support for children’s mental health needs.
 Agencies including the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Substance Abuse and Mental Health Services Administration, and the Centers for Disease Control and Prevention have pledged to coordinate federal funding streams for states to support this effort and strengthen children’s well-being.

 Transforming the child welfare system requires investing in appropriate resources and data platforms.